d) Disclosures on risk exposure in derivatives (i) Qualitative Disclosure

 Currency futures contract is a standardized contract traded on an exchange, to buy or sell a certain underlying currency at a certain date in the future, at a specified price.
 The underlying instrument of a currency future contract is the rate of exchange between one unit of foreign currency and the INR.

-The Bank's derivative transactions includes sales and trading activities.
+The Bank's derivative transactions relate to sales and trading activities.
 Sale activities include the structuring and marketing of derivatives to customers to enable them to hedge their market risks (both interest rate and exchange risks), within the framework of regulations as applicable from time to time.
 The Bank deals in derivatives on its own account (trading activity) principally for the purpose of generating a profit from short term fluctuations in price yields or implied volatility.
 The Bank also deals in derivatives to hedge the risk embedded in some of its Balance Sheet assets or liabilities.

 Constituents involved in derivative business